Lagrangian skeleta of very affine complete intersections: Introduction

-In order to provide a concise description of $\Lambda$, we recall that to a fan $\Sigma \subset N_\R$, we can associate the \emph{FLTZ skeleton} $\eL_\Sigma\coloneqq\bigcup_{\sigma \in \Sigma} \sigma^\perp \times \sigma \subset T^*M_{S^1}$.
-This will be a singular Lagrangian whose open strata are strongly exact.
-Its usefulness for us is twofold: the skeleton that we find will live inside $\eL_\Sigma$, while certain lower dimensional FLTZ skeleta will provide natural local models for the singular Lagrangian $\Lambda$.
+In order to provide a concise description of $\Lambda$, recall that to a fan $\Sigma \subset N_\R$, one can associate the \emph{FLTZ skeleton} $\eL_\Sigma\coloneqq\bigcup_{\sigma \in \Sigma} \sigma^\perp \times \sigma \subset T^*M_{S^1}$.
+This is a singular Lagrangian whose open strata are strongly exact.
+Its usefulness for us is twofold: the skeleton will live inside $\eL_\Sigma$, while certain lower dimensional FLTZ skeleta will provide natural local models for the singularities of $\Lambda$ as a singular Lagrangian.
 With that in mind, we are ready to state our main result: